charlesLoder/havarotjs/README.md

 #### Cluster.hasShewa

-Returns `true` is the following character is present:
+Returns `true` if the following character is present:

 - \u{05B0} SHEWA